Milk Thistle Benefits

-Holy thistle, marythisle, St. Mary's thistle, Marian Thistle, Milk Thistle
+Holy thistle, Mary Thistle, St. Mary's Thistle, Marian Thistle, Milk Thistle

 Southern Europe, North Africa, Middle East

-Can cause an allergic reaction, occasionally people report a laxative, upset stomach effect.
+Can cause an allergic reaction.
+Occasionally people report a laxative effect and/or an upset stomach.